EternisDon/React-Tic-Tac-Toe/README.md

-Tic Tac Toe implemented with React
-Allows for jumping to any previous move and continuing the game from said move
+Tic Tac Toe implemented with React, allows for jumping to any previous move and continuing the game from said move